Recovery Motivation: What to Do When You’re Scared of Failing

 Ready to give rehab a try?
-Maybe it’s been quite a difficult struggle for you to get to this point, but if you have made the decision that getting clean and sober is definitely on your agenda, this is quite a singular accomplishment.
+Maybe it’s been quite a difficult struggle for you to get to this point.
+But if you have made the decision that getting clean and sober is definitely on your agenda, this is quite a singular accomplishment.
+Still, your motivation for recovery is faltering.

 Now is when the hard work begins.